sudo-chmod/HTTP-Server/README.md

-# Simple Http Server with Python
+# Simple HTTP Server with Python

 This is a simple Python-based server that can handle PHP files.
 It listens for incoming connections and serves the requested files, including PHP scripts.
 The server is configured to execute PHP scripts and pass data from GET and POST requests to the PHP scripts.